maxim-saplin/data_table_2/README.md

                   ?
 Colors.red
                   : Colors.amber)`
 - Cell tap events disabling any row level events.
 If both a row and a cell within that row happen to have tap events, tapping on a cell won't raise any row events
+- When using `minWidth` and scrolling vertically and horizontally becomes available, one of the scroll bars might be out of sight (https://github.com/maxim-saplin/data_table_2/issues/83)